MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-backup-biztalk-server-job.md

     >  The Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job runs the first time you configure it.
 By default, on subsequent runs, the Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job completes a full backup once a day, and completes log backups every 15 minutes.

 9. Right-click the **Backup BizTalk Server** job, and select **Enable**.
 The status should change to **Success**.

+## Execute Backup_Setup_All_Procs.sql and LogShipping_Destination_Logic.sql

+**[!INCLUDE[bts2016_md](../includes/bts2016-md.md)] Feature Pack 2 (FP2)** creates the Backup_Setup_All_Procs.sql and LogShipping_Destination_Logic.sql scripts in `\Program Files (x86)\Microsoft BizTalk Server *your version*\Schema`.
+If you are backing up to an Azure storage account, then read this section.

+1. On the SQL Server, execute the `Backup_Setup_All_Procs.sql` script against all custom databases that are being backed up by the Backup BizTalk Server job.
+By default, FP2 automatically updates BizTalk databases; it does not update any custom databases (those databases in the `adm_OtherBackupDatabases` table in BizTalkMgmtDb).

+    [Back Up Custom Databases](how-to-back-up-custom-databases.md) provides more details on custom databases.

+2. **If you use [log shipping](log-shipping.md)**, execute the LogShipping_Destination_Logic.sql script on the destination system within SQL Server.
+If you don't use log shipping, then do not execute this script.

+    [Configure the Destination System for Log Shipping](how-to-configure-the-destination-system-for-log-shipping.md) provides more details on the destination system.

 ## sp_ForceFullBackup stored procedure

 The **sp_ForceFullBackup** stored procedure in the **BizTalkMgmtDb** database can be used to run an ad-hoc full backup of the data and log files.
 The stored procedure updates the adm_ForceFullBackup table with a value 1.
 The next time the Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job is ran, a full database backup set is created.